All Episodes

 That's what we're seeing across our country.

-Small business owners can figure this out because they know what it is to look to obstacles and find solutions and make sure the customers feel comfortable coming to their to their stores.
+Small business owners can figure this out because they know what it is to look to obstacles and find solutions and make sure the customers feel comfortable coming to their stores.

 Let's let them do that.

-And and instead of these uh uh these elitists, uh the folks who work for the government or uh or wherever they do, you know, media who right now getting paid every single day, they're not dealing with what whether we're the people dealing with in terms of trying to keep our lives afloat.
+And instead of these elitists, folks who work for the government or wherever they do, you know, media who are right now getting paid every single day, they're not dealing with what we, the people dealing with in terms of trying to keep our lives afloat.

-That you know, I read through this bill of Nancy Pelosi and the Socialist Democrats, they want three trillion more dollars.
+You know, I don't think people understand either that, you know, I read through this bill of Nancy Pelosi and the socialist Democrats.

 We needed a financial bailout.